Ikram Butt: Club career

 In 1995, Butt joined the London Broncos, and played their inaugural Super League season, he later joined Huddersfield Giants in 1997 before playing his final season as a professional player at Hunslet Hawks in 1998.

 International honours

-Ikram Butt won a cap for England while at Featherstone Rovers in 1995 against Wales, and in doing so he became the first South Asian to play for England rugby league.
+Butt won a cap for England while at Featherstone Rovers in 1995 against Wales, and in doing so he became the first South Asian to play for England rugby league.

 He also captained Pakistan in their first ever match on 30 November 2011.

-Genealogical information
+Personal life

-Ikram Butt is the brother of the rugby league footballer who played in the 1980s for Leeds and Featherstone Rovers (Heritage № 595); Tony Butt.
+Butt is the brother of the rugby league footballer who played in the 1980s for Leeds and Featherstone Rovers; Tony Butt.